46 Comments

 4. Certificate of being free to marry (Certificado de soltería)

-6. Medical exam (Certificado médico prenupcial)
+6. Prenuptial medical exam (Certificado médico prenupcial)

 7. Wittnesses